the1lab/1lab/src/Cat/Diagram/Product/Solver.lagda.md

 /fully/ η-expanded.

-As a terminological note, we call this function `reflect` because `quote` is a reserved keyword in Agda.
+As a terminological note, we call this function `reflect` because `quote` is a reserved keyword in Mikan.

 ```agda
   reflect : ∀ X Y → Value X Y → Hom ⟦ X ⟧ₒ ⟦ Y ⟧ₒ